 The OPEB plan's policy in regard to the allocation of invested plan assets is established and may be amended by the Board.
 Under the Program, as defined in the retirement code employer contribution rates for Premium Assistance are established to provide reserves in the Health Insurance Account that are sufficient for the payment of Premium Assistance benefits for each succeeding year.
-The Board's adopted asset allocation policy and best estimates of geometric real rates of return for each major asset class as of June 30, 2017 were:
+The Board's adopted asset allocation policy and best estimates of geometric real rates of return for each major asset class as of June 30, 2018 were:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Cash 76.4% 0.6%
+Cash 13.2% 0.2%

-Fixed Income 23.6% 1.5%
+US Core Fixed Income 83.1% 1.0%

+Non-US Developed Fixed 3.7% 0.0%

-Total 100.0% 1.570
+Total 100.0%

 Discount rate.
-The discount rate used to measure the total OPEB liability was 3.13%.
+The discount rate used to measure the total OPEB liability was 2.79%.
 Under the plan's funding policy, contributions are structured for short term funding of Premium Assistance.
 The funding policy sets contribution rates necessary to assure solvency of Premium Assistance through the third fiscal year after the actuarial valuation date.
 The Premium Assistance account is funded to establish reserves that are sufficient for the payment of Premium Assistance benefits for each succeeding year.
 Due to the short term funding policy, the OPEB plan's fiduciary net position was not projected to be sufficient to meet projected future benefit payments, therefore the plan is considered a "pay-as-you-go" plan.
-A discount rate of 3.13% which represents the S&P 20 year Municipal Bond Rate at June 30, 2017, was applied to all projected benefit payments to measure the total OPEB liability.
+A discount rate of 2.79% which represents the S&P 20 year Municipal Bond Rate at June 30, 2019, was applied to all projected benefit payments to measure the total OPEB liability.
+The discount rate used to measure the Total OPEB liability decreased from 2.98% as of June 30, 2018 to 2.79% as of June 30, 2019.